douden/test_book_from_template/book/iframes.md

   - Sets the style of the iframe.
 Use CSS compatible strings.
 Surround with " ".
 - `:stylediv:`
   - Sets the style of the surrounding div.
 Use CSS compatible strings.
 Surround with " ".

+The directive `iframe-figure` also inherits all options from the `figure` directive from Sphinx.

 (sec:iframes:examples)=
 ## Examples and details